-Social Media or Web 2.0 is all about the conversation.
+Social Media Marketing is all about the conversation.
 It’s about starting, nurturing, and expanding your relationships with customers and potential customers.
 But what is Social Media?
 How do Youtube, LinkedIn, Twitter, Blogging, and Facebook work together with your total Internet strategy to be successful?
-I teach social media marketing at both AcademyX and BAVC in San Francisco and as part of my five week class on Internet marketing at Stanford (Palo Alto / Silicon Valley).
+I use the framework of “social media is a party” to teach my Bay Area course in Social Media Marketing, taught at Stanford Continuing Studies.

 San Francisco Bay Area Social Media Marketing Class

 Note: my San Francisco social media marketing training course is now incorporated in my class at Stanford Continuing Studies course on SEO and social media marketing, entitled “Marketing without Money.”